-B.1.1 The services transition period will be in the weeks following the hiring of the new assistant managers for the service.

-B.1.2 The Director of the Service will remind all managers of the transitioning procedure by e-mail in week 12 of the Fall Term.
-At this point the managers will be reminded of all deadlines.

-B.1.3 Each member of all management teams must submit a written operations manual to the Director of the Service by the second week of classes in January.
-The contents of this report should include:

-a.
-General job description
+- B.1.1 The services transition period will be in the weeks following the hiring of the new assistant managers for the service. - B.1.2 The Director of the Service will remind all managers of the transitioning procedure by e-mail in week 12 of the Fall Term.
+At this point the managers will be reminded of all deadlines. - B.1.3 Each member of all management teams must submit a written operations manual to the Director of the Service by the second week of classes in January.
+The contents of this report should include: - a.
+General job description - b.

-- b.
 People, committees, and major groups the manager works with - c.
 Daily and weekly tasks - d.
 Names, e-mails, and telephone numbers of regular contacts - e.
-Specific job duties f.
-Any additional information that the current manager feels is part of their job description g.
-The service contact information h.
-The previous years' operating budget a.
-A welcome to the position b.
-Major Projects you completed this year c.
-Upcoming Projects for next year d.
-Full details of any standing contractual agreements e.
-Details of cooperative agreements and standing contracts with other services f.
-Successes and failures of the past year g.
-Current projects, and a timeline of tasks and projects completed that year h.
-Major capital purchases made during the year i.
-Existing capital savings plans and/or loans j.
-A copy of the budget with updated actuals k.
-Details of unexpected expenditures
+Specific job duties - f.
+Any additional information that the current manager feels is part of their job description - g.
+The service contact information - h.
+The previous years' operating budget - B.1.4 A service manager may not receive any honoraria until the transition report is completed and submitted. - B.1.5 Additionally, each member of all management teams must submit a written transition manual to the Director of the Service by week 7 of classes in the winter term.
+The contents of this report should include: - a.
+A welcome to the position - b.
+Major Projects you completed this year - c.
+Upcoming Projects for next year - d.
+Full details of any standing contractual agreements - e.
+Details of cooperative agreements and standing contracts with other services - f.
+Successes and failures of the past year - g.
+Current projects, and a timeline of tasks and projects completed that year - h.
+Major capital purchases made during the year - i.
+Existing capital savings plans and/or loans - j.
+A copy of the budget with updated actuals